thoughtspot/rest-api-sdk/sdks/csharp/docs/ThoughtSpotRestApi.md

   Version: 10.4.0.cl or later   Creates an authentication token that provides values for the formula variables in the Row Level Security (RLS) rules for a given user.
 Recommended for use cases that require Attribute-based access control (ABAC) via RLS.  #### Required privileges  To add a new user and assign privileges during auto-creation, the `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege is required.
 If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled, the `CONTROL_TRUSTED_AUTH` (**Can Enable or Disable Trusted Authentication**) privilege and edit access to the data source are required.
 To configure formula variables for all Orgs on your instance or the Primary Org, cluster administration privileges are required.
 Org administrators can configure formula variables for their respective Orgs.
 If Role-Based Access Control (RBAC) is enabled, users with the `CAN_MANAGE_VARIABLES` (**Can manage variables**) role privilege can also create and manage variables for their Org context.  #### Usage guidelines  You can generate a token by providing a `username` and `password`, or by using a `secret_key`.
-To generate a `secret_key`, the administrator must enable [Trusted authentication](https://developers.thoughtspot.com/docs/trusted-auth-secret-key) in the **Develop** > **Customizations** > **Security Settings** page.  **Note**: * When both `password` and `secret_key` are included in the API request, `password` takes precedence. * If [Multi-Factor Authentication (MFA)](https://docs.thoughtspot.com/cloud/latest/authentication-local-mfa) is enabled on your instance, the API login request with `username`  and `password` returns an error.
+To generate a `secret_key`, the administrator must enable [Trusted authentication](https://developers.thoughtspot.com/docs/trusted-auth-secret-key) in the **Develop** > **Customizations** > **Security Settings** page.  **Note**: * When both `password` and `secret_key` are included in the API request, `secret_key` takes precedence. * If [Multi-Factor Authentication (MFA)](https://docs.thoughtspot.com/cloud/latest/authentication-local-mfa) is enabled on your instance, the API login request with `username`  and `password` returns an error.
 You can switch to token-based authentication with  `secret_key`  or contact ThoughtSpot Support for assistance.
 The token obtained from ThoughtSpot is valid for 5 minutes by default.
 You can configure the token expiration time as required.  #### ABAC via RLS  To implement ABAC via RLS and assign security entitlements to users during session creation, generate a token with custom variable values.
 The values set in the authentication token are applied to the formula variables referenced in RLS rules at the table level, which determines the data each user can access based on their entitlements.
 The variable values can be configured to persist for a specific set of Models in user sessions initiated with the token, allowing different RLS rules to be set for different data models.
 Once defined, the rules are added to the user's `variable_values` object, after which all sessions will use the persisted values.
 For more information, see [ABAC via tokens Documentation](https://developers.thoughtspot.com/docs/abac-via-rls-variables).  ##### Formula variables Before defining variable values, ensure the variables are created and available on your instance.
 To create a formula variable, you can use the **Create variable** (`/api/rest/2.0/template/variables/create`) REST API endpoint, with the variable `type` set as `Formula_Variable` in the API request.
 The API doesn't support `\"persist_option\": \"RESET\"` and `\"persist_option\": \"NONE\"` when `variable_values` are defined  in the request.
 If you are using `variable_values` for token generation, you must use other supported persist options such as `APPEND` or `REPLACE`.
 If you want to use `RESET` or `NONE`, do not pass any `variable_values`.
 In such cases, `variable_values` will remain unaffected.  #### Supported objects  The supported object type is `LOGICAL_TABLE`.
 When using `object_id` with `variable_values`, models are supported.  #### Just-in-time provisioning  For [just-in-time user creation and provisioning](https://developers.thoughtspot.com/docs/just-in-time-provisioning), specify the following attributes in the API request:  * `auto_create` * `username` * `display_name` * `email` * `groups`  Set `auto_create` to `true` if the username does not exist in ThoughtSpot.
 If the username already exists in ThoughtSpot and `auto_create` is set to `true`, user properties such as display name, email, Org and group entitlements will not be updated with new values.
 Setting `auto_create` to `true` does not create formula variables.
 Hence, this setting will not be applicable to `variable_values`.  #### Important point to note All options in the token creation APIs that define user access to data in ThoughtSpot will take effect during token creation, not when the token is used for authentication.
 For example, `auto_create:true` will create the user when the authentication token is created.
 Persist options such as `APPEND` and `REPLACE` will persist `variable_values` on the user profile when the token is created.

 ### Example
 ```csharp